GuoJiacheng0402/riscv-computer-organization-labs/README.md

 # RISC-V Computer Organization Labs

 > [!WARNING]
 > **Academic Integrity Notice (SCUT)**
 >
-> This repository contains **personal laboratory work** for the course **Computer Organization and Architecture** at SCUT.
->
-> ⚠️ **This repository is publicly available for educational reference only.**
->
-> - The experiments in this repository are **individually completed** by the author.
-> - **Directly copying, reusing, or submitting any part of this repository as course assignment work
->   constitutes plagiarism**, which is a **serious violation of SCUT academic integrity regulations**.
-> - Students taking the same or similar courses **must complete all laboratory work independently**.
->
->
 > 🚫 **Do NOT submit this code (or any modified version of it) as your own coursework.**
+>- This repository contains **personal laboratory work** for the course Computer Organization and Architecture at SCUT.
-> - The author is currently **actively enrolled in this course**, and this repository is made public **solely as the source-code reference attached to the author's own assignment submission**.
+>- The author is currently **actively enrolled in this course**, and this repository is made public solely as the source-code reference attached to the author's own assignment submission.
-> - The author **does not authorize** any form of academic reuse for graded coursework.
+>- The author **does not authorize** any form of academic reuse for graded coursework.
+>- Directly copying, reusing, or submitting any part of this repository as course assignment work constitutes plagiarism, which is a **serious violation of SCUT academic integrity regulations**.
+>- Students taking the same or similar courses must complete all laboratory work independently.

 ---